Quantum gravity and inventory accumulation: Inventory trajectories: constructions and proofs

-By Lemma \ref{l.pchivariance} and Lemma \ref{l.stackfraction}, the number of $\x$ symbols in $X(1,\lfloor t n \rfloor)$ is $o(n^{1/2})$ with probability tending to $1$ as $n \to \infty$.
+Now, by Lemma~\ref{l.stackfraction}, we must have (since we are assuming $p< 1/2$) that as $n \to \infty$ the fraction of $\x$ symbols among the leftmost $n$ elements of $X(1,\infty)$ tends a.s.\ to zero.
+Thus, the number of $\x$ symbols in $X(1,\lfloor t n \rfloor)$ is $o(n^{1/2})$ with probability tending to $1$ as $n \to \infty$.
 Thus if $t_3 = t_1 + t_2$ then $A_{\lfloor t_3 n \rfloor}$ is equal to $A_{\lfloor t_1 n \rfloor}$ plus something with the law of $A_{\lfloor t_2 n \rfloor}$ plus an error which is $o(n^{1/2})$ (which arises when we determine the values of $Y_j$ for the $X_j$ in the sequence that are equal to $\x$, and also take into account the $O(1)$ rounding error from the $\lfloor \cdot \rfloor$) with high probability.
-Similarly, $A_{\lfloor t n\rfloor}$ is equal in law to the sum of $k$ independent copies of $A_{\lfloor \frac{t}{k} n \rfloor}$ plus a term that is $o(n)$ with high probability.
-From this it follows that any subsequential weak limit of the random variable $n^{-1/2} A_{\lfloor t n \rfloor}$ is infinitely divisible with the appropriate exponent and mean zero, hence a centered Gaussian; moreover, if consider a finite collection of $t$ values, the corresponding limiting joint law has independent Gaussian increments.
-To show that the variances are correct, we recall the variance limit described in Lemma \ref{l.pchivariance} and claim that the limit of the variances of the $n^{-1/2} A_n$ is the same as the variance of the limits.
-The latter fact follows from the tightness of the random variable sequences $n^{-1} \dis_n^2$ and $n^{-1} \cou_n^2$, which is implied by the uniform decay bound of Lemma \ref{l.wordlength}.

-The extension from the finite-dimensional convergence result above to the stronger form of convergence claimed in the theorem statement follows from exactly same argument used to establish the $p \geq 1/2$ case in the proof of Lemma \ref{l.zerovariancemeansmaximumdnsmall}.
+Similarly, $A_{\lfloor t n\rfloor}$ is equal in law to the sum of $k$ independent copies of $A_{\lfloor \frac{t}{k} n \rfloor}$ plus a term that is $o(n^{1/2})$ with high probability.
+From this it follows that any subsequential weak limit of the random variable $n^{-1/2} A_{\lfloor t n \rfloor}$ is infinitely divisible with the appropriate exponent and mean zero, hence a centered Gaussian {\em with some covariance matrix}; moreover, if we consider a finite collection of $t$ values, the corresponding limiting joint law has independent Gaussian increments.
+Next, we claim that $\cou_{\lfloor \frac{t}{k} n \rfloor}$ and $\dis_{\lfloor \frac{t}{k} n \rfloor}$ converge separately to Brownian motions each with the correct variance.
+Indeed, recalling the variance limit described in Lemma \ref{l.pchivariance}, this follows from the tightness of the random variable sequences $n^{-1} \dis_n^2$ and $n^{-1} \cou_n^2$, which is implied by the uniform decay bound of Lemma \ref{l.wordlength}.
+This determines the diagonal elements of the diffusion covariance matrix for the limit of $n^{-1/2} A_{\lfloor t n \rfloor}$, but we still need to rule out the possibility of off-diagonal elements.
+However, it suffices to observe that the law must be symmetric under the operation that replaces all $\{\H, \h \}$ symbols with the corresponding $\{\C, \ch \}$ symbols, so that by symmetry the limiting covariance between the $\cou$ and $\dis$ components must be zero.
+The extension from the finite-dimensional convergence result above to the stronger form of convergence claimed in the theorem statement follows from exactly same argument used to establish the $p \geq 1/2$ case in the proof of Lemma \ref{l.zerovariancemeansmaximumdnsmall} (noting that Lemma~\ref{l.translateprob} can be used to bound the oscillation of $\dis$ on small intervals).

 \begin{remark} When $p \leq 1/2$, the conclusion of Theorem \ref{t.brownianlimit} holds for $t \in [0,\infty)$ even if we condition on an arbitrary time-zero burger stack $S_0$ in place of $X(-\infty, 0)$, because the number of $\x$ symbols in $X(1,n)$ is $o(n^{1/2})$ with high probability.
 When $p > 1/2$ the argument combined with the monotonicity results shows that the convergence still holds if we condition on an initial stack that is {\em well balanced} in the sense that the fraction of hamburgers among its top $k$ elements tends to $1/2$ as $k$ tends to infinity. \end{remark}